CenterForTheBuiltEnvironment/air-movement-design-guide/docs/About Ceiling Fans/Understanding-ceiling-fan-metrics.md

 minimum fan air speed should be below 0.4 m/s (80 fpm), or a 3 °F cooling effect at the minimum allowed blade height, depending on the specifics of the application (see Applications section, below).

-Controllability through a wide range of airspeed is important
+(Controllability through a wide range of airspeed is important)

+(Add Figure 22)

 ## EPA Tests on Small Ceiling Fan (new)